pramnora/vercel/README.md

    (and, basically, that's it, you're a Vercel member, now)

 4> Inside of Vercel site, choose the option link GitHub a/c.;

-   and, next, select a GitHub repository to display.
+5> Select a GitHub repository to display.

-5> You will be given a URL address to go and view the web site 'live'.
+6> You will be given a URL address to go and view seeing the web site 'live'.

+-(##NOTE##: At first, I was very deeply worried about running up any extra charges.../which I can't even afford to pay for...?!
+However, if you sign up for a *personal* a/c.; then, the web site hosting is all for FREE...!)-

 -----